Admidio/admidio/tests/hooks/README.md

 constructor takes nothing but a `Database`, so there was no reason to copy it.
 It overrides `delete()` because `adm_role_dependencies` has a composite key, and until finding 96 that override never dispatched a hook at all.

+`entity-hook-object.php` executes the real `Entity` lifecycle against `TestRoom`/`TestBooking`, checking what `dispatchHook()` passes as the second argument alongside the change set: the live entity for every stage except `deleted` and `delete_failed`, where it is `null` - the object may already be cleared by then, and a bulk-deleted dependent record shares one scratch object across every row.

 `registration-accepted.php` is different again: `UserRegistration` and `RegistrationService` both need a full `ProfileFields`/`User`/settings stack to construct, so this executes the mechanism they